Military Studies Requirements & Programs

 Professional Development and Extracurricular Activities

-An essential portion of the Military Science program is encouraging cadets to participate in extracurricular activities that personally and professionally develop the individual.
-These activities range from the traditional Military Ball and the formal Military Dining- In to basic rappelling, leader’s reaction courses and backpacking exercises.
+An essential portion of the military science program is encouraging cadets to participate in extracurricular activities that personally and professionally develop the individual.
+These activities range from volunteer work, charity participation, the traditional Military Ball and the formal Military Dining-In to intramural sports, color guards, leader’s reaction courses and backpacking exercises.
 Cadets routinely participate in the Cadet Professional Development Training Program (CPDT).
 The CPDT supplements campus training with practical leader-development experiences.
 The CPDT program is comprised of Practical Field Training and Cadet Troop Leader Training.

 Simultaneous Membership Program